 How about the grading system?

 Your provider will give you grading forms.
-Our job as parent-teacher is to input our children performance on quizzes and performance task.
+Our job as parent-teacher is to record our children performance on quizzes and performance task.
 This will be submitted to the family advisor on a quarterly basis.
-There will also be a quarterly portfolio review with your family advisor.
-This is a good tool in assessing student’s progress in a school year.
-Portfolio review are done in person or via skype.

 Are there any support group in UAE?

 It’s good to be connected with people of the same goals, right?
 Yes, there are homeschool support groups in UAE.
 Check out Dubai and Northern Emirates Homeschool Association, Abu Dhabi HomeSchoolers Association and Filipino Homeschoolers in UAE.

 Making the decision to homeschool is a tough nut to crack.
-I hope, this has helped your thought of homeschooling your children.
-Prayerfully consider your decision before diving in to the well.
+I hope, this helped you on your thought of homeschooling your children.
+Prayerfully consider your decision before diving in.